 With respect to Russian influence efforts, let me be clear.

-The Russians utilize this tool because it's relatively cheap, it's low risk, it offers what they perceive as plausible deniability, and is proven to be effective at sewing division.
+The Russians utilize this tool because it's relatively cheap, it's low risk, it offers what they perceive as plausible deniability and has proven to be effective at sowing division.

 We expect Russia to continue using propaganda, social media, false flag personas, sympathetic spokesmen, and other means to influence to try to build on its wide range of operations and exacerbate social and political fissures in the United States.

-An op-ed by a number of former intelligence analysts called the Nunes Memo and its release, quote, one of the worst cases of politicization of intelligence in modern American history, and quote.
+An op-ed by a number of former intelligence analysts called the Nunes memo and its release, quote, one of the worst cases of politicization of intelligence in modern American history, end quote.

 You said you had concerns about that memo.

-I I know you can't get into the the um gritty details of that, but can you um can you say in your view whether or not one of those concerns is that it may have uh selectively cherry picked information without presenting the entire fact pattern that led up to that visa warrant application?
+I know you can't get into the gritty details of that, but can you say in your view whether or not one of those concerns is that it may have selectively cherry-picked information without presenting the entire fact pattern that led up to that FISA warrant application?

-Uh, we provided thousands of documents that were very sensitive uh and lots and lots of briefings, uh, and it's very hard for anybody to distill all that down to three and a half pages.
+We provided thousands of documents that were very sensitive and lots and lots of briefings, and it's very hard for anybody to distill all that down to three and a half pages.

-All right, so that's the FBI director, Christopher Ray writing, you know, he's not answering Tom Cotton's question, and that is whether or not Christopher Steele was employed by Russians while writing the phony Russian dossier.
+All right, so that's the FBI director, Christopher Wray, writing, you know, he's not answering Tom Cotton's question, and that is whether or not Christopher Steele was employed by Russians while writing the bony Russian dossier.

-And then, of course, Ray testifying that you know he has grave concerns about the newness Pfizer memo, but I'm assuming that's because they don't want any memo out there, because they're the ones being investigated by the House Intel Committee.
+And then, of course, Ray testifying that, you know, he has grave concerns about the Nunes FISA memo, but I'm assuming that's because they don't want any memo out there because they're the ones being investigated by the House Intel Committee.

 All right, we'll take a quick break.